PritamChakrabortyShuvo/Shell-Scripting/01-Shell_Scripting_Theoritical_Concepts.md

 1. **`&&`** is more common and widely used than **`-a`** for combining conditions.
 2. When using **`&&`** make sure both conditions are enclosed within **`[ ]`** or **`[[ ]]`**.
 3. Use parentheses for clarity in complex expressions.
+# OR (`||`) Operators in Shell Scripting
+The OR operator is used to combine multiple conditions & it ensures that if any one of the conditions is true, the statement will execute.